mpapierski/compressed_log/README.md

 # Features

 - Uses [log](https://crates.io/crates/log) API
-- LZ4 to compress log on the fly
+- LieFlate2 to compress log on the fly
-- Transmits compressed data over persistent WebSocket connection
 - Configurable threshold which will trigger in-memory log rotation and data transmission.
 - Fully architecture portable, including Mips and other BE architectures